 15. Bowl a game or 2 at Splitsville Luxury Lanes

-Splitsville is a luxury bowling alley located in downtown Disney.
+Splitsville is a luxury bowling alley located in Disney Springs.
 It’s a great activity to enjoy either before or after your meal at one of the fun themed restaurants found in the area.
 Unique decor, an upscale food menu, and live entertainment make Splitsville the place to be.
 Weekend bowling specials are $20 per person for 1 hour of bowling.
 In addition, a great Early Bird special consisting of unlimited bowling from open-12:30pm for only $14 per adult is available for those visiting during the early afternoon hours.

 16. Stroll around a local garden